 Cover with the clingfilm and transfer in the refrigerator for at least 1/2 an hour and up to half a day.
 This crucial step will give you a crispy shell.

-Blanch the cauliflower florets in plenty boiling water, drain.
-Saute 1 finely minced clove of garlic in 2 tablespoon olive oil until fragrant.
-Add cauliflower florets and saute briefly to infuse in the garlicky oil.
+Blanch the cauliflower florets in plenty boiling water until fork tender, drain.
+Sauté 1 finely minced clove of garlic and the fennel seeds in 2 tablespoon olive oil until fragrant.
+Add the cauliflower florets and sauté briefly to infuse in the garlicky oil.
 Season to taste with salt and black or red pepper.
 Set aside.

-While the cauliflower is cooling, whisk 3 eggs with 1/2 cup milk and the rest of the grated parmesan.
-Transfer the cauliflower into the pastry shell and top with diced Pecorino cheese making sure to push the cubes in between the florets.
+While the cauliflower is cooling, whisk 3 eggs with 1/2 cup milk and 3 tablespoon grated Parmigiano.
+Season with salt and pepper.
+Transfer the cauliflower into the pastry shell and top with diced cheese making sure to push the cubes in between the florets.

 Pour the egg mixture over the tart and transfer into the oven.

 Bake the crostata in middle of the oven 45 minutes, or until the crust is golden.
-We love it hot from the oven but it’s still good at room temperature.
+We love the quiche hot from the oven but it’s also good at room temperature.

 Serves 4 as a vegetarian main, 6 as a side or appetizer.

 PS.
-If in a hurry, using good quality store-bought puff pastry is a quick alternative to the pastry shell.
-In this case it’s obviously not suitable for a gluten-free diet.
+If in a hurry, using good quality store-bought puff or pie crust is a quick alternative to making the pastry shell from scratch.